rblack42/math-magik/README.rst

 .. end-badges

+..  image:: rst/_static/lpp.gif
+    :align: center
+    :width: 600

 This project used OpenSCAD and a few supporting libraries to generate 3D models of indoor free-flight model airplanes.
-The accompanying Python software performs analysis on the design to produce an estimate of the weight and center of gravity of the design.
+The accompanying Python software assists in creating a design and performs analysis on the design to produce an estimate of the weight and center of gravity of the design.
 This project is the subject of an article in the 2021 edition of the National Free Flight Society Symposium.